manaakiwhenua/agent_template/README.md

 #### Farmer setup

-Farmers periodically revise the land use of their patch every `decision-interval` years.
+Farmers periodically revise the land use of their patch every `decision-interval` years, or never if this is set to "none".
+The value of `decision-interval` is randomly selected form an inclusive range between `decision-interval-minimum` and  `decision-interval-maximum`.
+These are properties of the current land use and if set to "none" then `decision-interval` is also "none", meaning these land uses are permanent once established.

 The length of time the current land use has been in place is randomised at model setup, so farmers will not make simultaneous decisions.

 At setup, each farmer is randomly assigned an "attitude" that influences [decision rules](#rules):